mwaeckerlin/nginx/README.md

 [mwaeckerlin/nginx] is a simple nginx webserver in less than 6MB.
 High secure: No shell means less risks for backdoors, just nginx running as unprivileged user.

 If you need PHP, use [mwaeckerlin/php-fpm].
+The image forwards php files to port `9000` of host `php-fpm`, if that host is available.

 Info: LDAP has been removed and will be implemented later in [mwaeckerlin/ldap-auth].